brendanhu/ccircle/docs/index.md

 ## Git Walkthroughs
-> If you want to save your work on the could, you can try using git!
+> If you want to save your work on the cloud, you can try using git!

 * [Registering for GitHub](environment_setup/git/github_register/githubRegister.md)
 * [Downloading Git](environment_setup/git/git_download/git_download.md)